-2 Q. That meeting with the family, leaving aside whatever may have been said to the family at Altnagelvin at the time when events were still unfolding and before Raychel had been transferred and died, this was the first opportunity on the Altnagelvin side to meet with the family.
-So at that point, nobody would have known what their questions might be.
-They might have wanted to be taken right from the beginning and have properly 10 explained to them exactly the pattern of her care, even 11 matters that were done in a perfectly straightforward 12 and acceptable fashion.
-They might have wanted that and 13 nobody would know that.
-Part of her care was handled by the surgeons, so Mr Makar had actually conducted it and Mr Zafar had done the ward round and had been, if you 16 like, the person who would be directing the pattern of her care over that day.
-Both of those surgeons, one or 17 other of the parents had met.
-18 19 When you knew that a meeting like that was going to 20 be arranged, just in case there were any questions relating to the earlier part of her care, did you not think that it might be appropriate for either or both of Mr Makar or Mr Zafar to be there?

-24 A. I don't think I would have put Mr Makar and Mr Zafar into that position.
-I think if that was to be done, although you recognise her care was your responsibility.
+- 2 Q. That meeting with the family, leaving aside whatever may - have been said to the family at Altnagelvin at the time - when events were still unfolding and before Raychel had - been transferred and died, this was the first - opportunity on the Altnagelvin side to meet with the - family.
+So at that point, nobody would have known what - their guestions might be.
+They might have wanted to be - taken right from the beginning and have properly - 10 explained to them exactly the pattern of her care, even - 11 matters that were done in a perfectly straightforward - 12 and acceptable fashion.
+They might have wanted that and - 13 nobody would know that.
+Part of her care was handled by - 14 the surgeons, so Mr Makar had actually conducted it and - 15 Mr Zafar had done the ward round and had been, if you - 16 like, the person who would be directing the pattern of - her care over that day.
+Both of those surgeons, one or 17 - other of the parents had met. - When you knew that a meeting like that was going to - be arranged, just in case there were any questions - 21 relating to the earlier part of her care, did you not - 22 think that it might be appropriate for either or both of - 23 Mr Makar or Mr Zafar to be there? - 24 A. I don't think I would have put Mr Makar and Mr Zafar - into that position.
+I think if that was to be done, 25